A shooter killed 6 people in Mississippi. A suspect is in custody

 The Bureau of Alcohol, Tobacco, Firearms and Explosives said its agents were providing assistance to the sheriff's department and state investigators.

-The Mississippi shootings are the first mass killing in the U.S. since Jan.
-23, which saw the last of six in a three-week period, according to an Associated Press/USA Today database.
-It defines a mass killing as four or more people dead, not including the perpetrator.

-Arkabutla lies about 30 miles (50 kilometers) south of Memphis, Tennessee, and is home to 285 residents according to the 2020 Census.
+Arkabutla lies about 30 miles south of Memphis, Tennessee, and is home to 285 residents according to the 2020 Census.
 Nearby Arkabutla Lake is a popular fishing and recreational destination.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.